 The Fund determines credit risk and measures expected credit losses for financial assets measured at amortised cost using probability of default, exposure at default and loss given default.
 Management consider both historical analysis and forward looking information in determining any expected credit loss.
-At 30 September 2024 and 30 September 2023, cash and cash equivalents and other receivables are held with counterparties with a credit rating of BBB/BBB+ or higher.
+At 30 September 2024 and 30 September 2023, cash and cash equivalents and other receivables are held with counterparties with a credit rating of BBB/BBB+ or higher and are either callable on demand or due to be settled within 1 week.
 Management consider the probability of default to be close to zero as these instruments have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
-As a result, no impairment allowance has been recognised on cash or other receivables
+As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Fund.